The Coniston Copper project received a £455,000 grant from the Heritage Lottery Fund (HLF) in 2016.

 It's been a hugely exciting time for everyone who cares about the scheduled monument.
 Its incredible history includes the patronage of Queen Elizabeth I.

-The project will take place over the next two years, with work beginning on site in June.
-It will focus on conserving over 150 items of repair, stabilisation and reconstruction across ten different structures at the two sites.
-Without this project this important heritage is at risk.
+The project took place between 2016 and 2018.
+Work focussed on conservation - over 150 items needing repair, stabilisation and reconstruction across ten different structures at the two sites.
+Without this project this important heritage would be at risk.

-Not only will this give us a unique chance to preserve an exceptional mining heritage, it also provides opportunities for people to find out more and really get involved.
+Not only did this project give us a unique chance to preserve an exceptional mining heritage, it also provided opportunities for people to find out more and really get involved.

 The Coniston Copper project was funded by a £450,000 grant from the Heritage Lottery Fund.